FUZOMA

 FUZOMA Edit

-A mouse-driven text editor built just for this disk, with “undo,” word wrap, center/left/right formatting, a character map, viewable clipboard, built-in calendar and game, and resizable windows.
-It’s a good introduction to modern user interfaces: blue/gray color scheme, task bar, clock in bottom right, etc. I also included a starter document, a short “story” I wrote with some ASCII art taken from chris.com.
-This program also automatically opens your chat transcripts every time you exit Billy.
+A mouse-driven text editor built just for this disk, with undo, word wrap, center/left/right formatting, a character map, viewable clipboard, built-in calendar and game, and resizable windows.
+It’s a good introduction to modern user interfaces: blue/gray color scheme, task bar, clock in bottom right, etc. I also included a starter document, a short “story” I wrote with some ASCII art taken from chris, as well as a typing practice document.

 [Direct Download: FUZOMA exclusive]